martinpaljak/MuscleApplet/README.md

-DO NOT USE MUSCLE APPELT!
+# DO NOT use MuscleApplet!

+It is morally outdated and not standards based.
 If you need a "out of box" solution, try OpenPGP instead.